Hallocoos/matcha/README.md

-First group web project for the web based semester at WeThinkCode_ , using TypseScript, Knex, KnockoutJS and some base HTML and CSS.
+First group web project for the web based semester at WeThinkCode_ , using TypeScript, Knex, KnockoutJS and some base HTML and CSS.
 You can find the project brief here: [instructions](https://github.com/Hallocoos/matcha/blob/master/matcha.en.pdf).

 This Project is about creating a basic online dating website.
-It is inspired largely by Tinder, and involves creating a profile with some general info about yourself and your interests, matching with people using "likes" and once both users have liked eachother they can chat.
+It is inspired largely by Tinder, and involves creating a profile with some general info about yourself and your interests, matching with people using "likes" and once both users have liked each other they can chat.

 To install the project you need to have the following dependencies installed before cloning: